 Administrative practice document: Permanent impairment rating guidelines for acromioplasty, repetitive strain injuries and splenectomy

-Note: This is not a policy; it is a supplementary document to illustrate how the WSIB will administer the Workplace Safety and Insurance Act, 1997, (WSIA) and Policy 18-05-03, Determining the Degree of Permanent Impairment in practice.
+Note: This is not a policy; it is a supplementary document to illustrate how the WSIB will administer the Workplace Safety and Insurance Act, 1997, (WSIA) and Determining the Degree of Permanent Impairment (Policy 18-05-03) in practice.
 If there is a conflict between this Administrative Practice Document and the WSIA and/or WSIB policy, the decision-maker will rely on the WSIA and/or WSIB policy, as the case may be.

 Key principles